pauljickling/Dream-Stream/README.md

 a change to the nameSwitch function in the getstreamers.js file (it is the function at the end of the script), or contact the author so this can be corrected.

+If you make a pull request for updating the nameSwitch function please keep the request in alphabetical order in order to facilitate ease of maintenance.

 ## LICENSE

 Dream Stream is (c) 2016 Paul Jickling and made available under the MIT license